 The Faculty of Social Sciences celebrated its 30th anniversary with a festive event on November 23, 2022.
 It was a particular pleasure for me to invite the founding Dean of the Faculty, Prof. Dr. rer. soc.
 Hermann Heitkamp with his contribution to the emergence, foundation and development of the Social Sciences degree program.
 The largest faculty of the HSZG can look back on a successful history in teaching and research and is facing up to current challenges.

-Social change also requires the university to continuously develop.
-On the basis of the "University Development 2030+" strategy, which was developed by the Senate Commission and adopted by the Senate in June 2023, we have initiated a discussion and strategy development process at the faculty with the aim of modernizing the degree programmes, leveraging synergies between the degree programmes and strengthening cohesion within the faculty.
+Social change also requires the university to develop continuously.
+On the basis of the "University Development 2030+" strategy, which was drawn up by the Senate Commission and adopted by the Senate in June 2023, we have initiated a discussion and strategy development process at the faculty with the aim of modernizing the degree programmes, leveraging synergies between the degree programmes and strengthening cohesion within the faculty.
 To achieve this, it will be necessary to critically evaluate the current degree programs and align their content with new requirements.
 The focus of the new term of office will be on intensive collaboration with the faculty's staff, but also in collaboration with neighboring faculties, particularly in the further development of curricula.

 Are there any specific projects or initiatives in the pipeline that you would like to report on?